jmirc/Hippo-CMS-Konakart/README.md

 # News

 2013-01-16: Just released the first version of the connector for our Hippo enterprise offer.
 This project will not be updated anymore.
-Please, fell free to contect me for more information.
+Fell free to contact me for additional information.

 # Hippo CMS - Konakart integration